msu-cse-outreach/technovation-book/_sources/2-Basics/code-along.rst

 You might think that becoming an expert programmer is hopeless since there are so many languages---how could you hope to learn even a small fraction of them?
 But the good news is that you don't need to.
-Almost all of them allow you to do the same basic things.
-You really only need to learn one modern programming language well.
+Almost all current languages allow you to do the same basic things.
+So just pick one of them.
+We chose Python for this ebook since it is relatively easy to learn compared to some others and is as powerful as any.
-Also, most of them are based on the same basic concepts.
+Also, most programming languages are based on the same basic concepts.

-The rest of this section introduces three such concepts: Keywords, variables, and assignment.
+The rest of this section introduces four such concepts: Keywords, types, variables, and assignment.
+We will need these concepts to create more interesting drawings in later meetings.